 Since bicycle/pedestrian facilities promote nonpolluting forms of transportation, the system will improve air quality and reduce congestion in the area.
 Greenway trail corridors will also improve water quality and reduce the impacts of flooding by preserving floodplain lands and streamside buffers.
 In all, the Pryor Bicycle/Pedestrian System will make the region a cleaner, greener and better place to live, work and play for generations to come.

-Plans to develop the Mayes County Trail system are complete.
-Those trails will connect all Mayes County communities with one another, with MidAmerica Industrial Park and with the area lakes.
+When all of the planned phases to develop the Mayes County Trail system are complete, the trails will connect all Mayes County communities with one another, with employment centers and with the area lakes.

 For information on: History and Vision for Mayes County Trails

 For a printable map of: Pryor Trails Completed Phase 1